Skip to main content

 Exploring the Content Insights Timeline

-Content Insights Timeline is a collection of powerful analysis charts that enable you to visualise and gain in-depth insights into the evolution of your search conversation over a period of time.
+The Content Insights Timeline page is a collection of insights charts that enable you to visualise and gain an in-depth understanding of the evolution of the conversation over a period of time.

 These time-based charts can highlight a range of insights about your coverage, whether it's analysing volume or engagements over time, tracking changes in top data sources, sentiment, emotions, or credibility throughout your chosen period.

-For even more insights, you can examine the data in each visual using additional metrics to understand changes in Volume, Media Reach, Impressions, Visibility, and AVE over time.
+For even more insights, you can examine the data in each visual using additional metrics to understand changes in Volume, Visibility, Media Reach, Media Impressions, Social Impressions, and AVE and over time.

 Understanding Content Over Time

 One useful feature of "Content Over Time" is the ability to visualise the data in a way that makes it easy to spot patterns and trends.
-For example, posts with high levels of engagement can be colour-coded based on the channel where they were posted, such as X, Facebook, or Instagram.
-Allowing researchers to quickly identify which platforms are generating the most activity and to compare the relative success of different types of content across channels.
+Content with high levels of engagement such as social shares and comments are overlayed on the chart and colour-coded to indicate the channel where they were posted, such as Online News, Print or Broadcast.
+This allows comms professionals to quickly identify which platforms are generating the most activity and to compare the relative success of different types of content across channels.

-πŸ’‘Top Tip: The "bubbles" on this chart identify prevalent posts with high engagement levels.
-Hover over a bubble to view the original content.
+πŸ’‘Top Tip: The "bubbles" on this chart identify the top posts with the highest engagement such as social shares, replies, reposts and comments.
+Hover over each bubble to view the original content.

 Analysing Top Data Sources Over Time

-This visual represents changes in the data sources within the conversation.
+This visualisation represents changes in the data sources within the conversation.
 Data sources include Print, Broadcast, Online News, and various social platforms like X, Facebook, and Reddit.

-πŸ“Š Metric Insights: Gain insights into the distribution of data sources to identify the most influential sources shaping the conversation.
+πŸ“Š Metric Insights: Gain insights into the distribution of data sources to identify the dominant sources shaping the conversation.
 By analysing the data sources in this way, you gain an understanding of the conversation dynamics and can tailor your strategy accordingly.

 πŸ’‘Top Tip: Use the Top Data Sources chart to gain additional insights into the data sources within the conversation, including identifying which data sources have the highest reach, impressions, visibility, and AVE.